The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 | 2 | Namche Bazaar (3440m) | +790m | Namche Bazaar (3440m) |

-| 3 | Namche (3440m) – acclimatization | 0m | Depends on hike (e.g., Everest View Hotel (3880m)) |
+| 3 | Namche (3440m) – acclimatization | 0m | Depends on the hike (e.g., Everest View Hotel (3880m)) |

 | 4 | Dole (4200m) | +760m | Dole (4200m) |